Best MPVs for Motability 2023

 MPVs offer some of the best accessibility, but this does tend to come at a higher cost

-While there are loads of superminis and city cars on offer to Motability scheme members, you won't necessarily find the same nil advance payment deals if you want a larger MPV.
-And, at the time of publishing, the choice presented to you is very scant.
+While there are loads of superminis and city cars on offer to Motability scheme members, you won't necessarily find the same nil advance payment deals on MPVs.
+If you’re prepared to spend a bit more up front, though, you can find some great cars.

 Most MPVs are designed with practicality at the forefront, but few others execute this thinking as well as the Berlingo.
 In every interior dimension, the Berlingo is huge: head, leg and shoulder room are vast, and there’s enough width to the second row that three child seats can be fitted across.
 The large sliding rear doors make it easy to get in, too.